Highway Investment Analysis Methodology

 - Signal Control: The effects of the different levels of signal control are directly considered in the HERS delay equations.

-- Ramp Meters and VMS: Delay adjustments are applied to the basic delay equations in HERS.
+- Ramp Meters, VMS, ATM, Integrated Corridor Management, VSL, and Traveler Information: Delay adjustments are applied to the basic delay equations in HERS.
+VSL also is assumed to have a small impact on fatalities.

-Based on the current and future deployments and the impact relationships, an operations improvements input file was created for each of the two deployment scenarios.
-The file contains section identifiers, plus current and future values (for each of the four funding periods in the HERS analysis) for the following five fields:
+Based on the current and future deployments and the impact relationships, an operations improvements input file was created for each deployment scenario.
+Each file contains section identifiers, plus current and future values (for each of the four funding periods in the HERS analysis) for the following five fields:

 - Incident Duration Factor